Gina-Frankel/CV/README.md

 ### Learning
 I learn quickly and am intrinsically motivated.
 To ensure I am making progress and fully understand concepts I plan, track and assess my own learning.
 My understanding of educational theory ensures that I can do this effectively.
 I am proactive and will seek feedback from more experienced developers.
 I am very excited when I see a thorough code review, especially one where it focuses on small details.
 Before starting at Maker's Academy I taught myself the basics of Python and Ruby.
-At Makers I took every opportunity to learn and would regularly go to process reviews.
+At Makers, I took every opportunity to learn and would regularly go to process reviews.
 Since graduating I have been working on group and independent projects.
-I am now much more adept at React and JavaScript, and can use a variety of different React frameworks including Next and Gatsby.
+I am now much more adept at React and JavaScript and can use a variety of different React frameworks including Next and Gatsby.
 I have also learnt new technologies such as MongoDB, Express, Node, GraphQL, TypeScript and Sass.

 ## Technical Skills